MannShah720/Customer-Behaviour-Analytics/README.md

 3. Which are the top 5 products with the highest average review rating?
    * The five highest-rated products are Gloves, Sandals, Boots, Hat, and Skirt.
-   * These products could be useful candidates for promotional campaigns, recommendations, or featured products.
+   * These products could be useful candidates for promotional campaigns, recommendations, or premium pricing.

 4. How do average purchase amounts compare across shipping types?
    * Average purchase amount is highest for 2-Day Shipping, followed by Express, whereas Standard Shipping is the lowest.
    * Customers are willing to spend more on faster delivery options, especially for higher value purchases.

 5. Do subscribed customers spend more?
-   * Despite having 1,053 subscribers, subscribers only spend an average of £59.49, while non-subscribers spend £59.87.
+   * Despite having 1,053 subscribers, they only spend an average of £59.49, while non-subscribers spend £59.87.
-   * The current subscription programme may not be encouraging subscribers to spend more.
+   * The current subscription programme doesn't increase basket size or purchase frequency so may require more benefits / incentives
+   * However, even though a subscriber may spend a similar amount on average, they are more likely to stay with the company for longer

 6. Which 5 products have the highest percentage of purchases with discounts applied?
    * Hat, Sneakers, Coat, Sweater, and Pants have the highest percentage of purchases involving discounts.